calliope-project/calliope/doc/user/configuration_reference.rst

    tech_identifier:
        name:  # A descriptive name, e.g. "Offshore wind"
        parent:  # An abstract base technology, or a previously defined one
+       carrier: false # Energy carrier to produce/consume, for all except conversion
        stack_weight: 100  # Weight of this technology in the stack when plotting
        color: false  # HTML color code, or `false` to choose a random color
-       source_carrier: false # Carrier to consume, for conversion technologies
        group: false  # Make this a group for purposes of supply diversity analysis
        weight: 1.0 # Cost weighting in objective function
        constraints: